AT&T Stadium Tips: Events, Parking, Best Seats, Guide

 Available at the Vaqueros stand on both the main concourse and the upper concourse is the Salsa Chicken Tacos pictured above.
 Loaded with spicy salsa and sour cream, there’s a nice spice to these.

 Frito-Lay is a major sponsor inside of AT&T Stadium, so you will find a good number of chip-themed snacks and meals.
 One example is the Doritos Chicken Wrap at CRISP, which you can find both the main and the upper concourses.
 The wrap has chicken, Doritos, lettuce, and tomatos mixed in with a ranch dressing.

 Especially for out of towners, check out the commemorative Popcorn Bucket sold at a number of places throughout the stadium.
 It comes in a replica AT&T Stadium bucket with removable roof lid.
 There’s enough popcorn to feed the whole family.

 The stadium has a large number of other options to check out as well.
 Honourable mention goes to the chicken and waffles located on the main concourse sections 218 and 243.

-Did we miss anything in our AT&T Stadium guide?
+Did we miss any AT&T Stadium tips in our guide?
 Comment below if you have any further information to share!